LoomSDK/LoomSDK/docs/guides/01_Introduction/01_loom_nutshell.md

 Loom's basic project structure is very simple:

    * `loom.config` - In the root of the project, this stores some basic information like application name, startup width/height, and other useful settings.
 You can also add your own data if you want and read it via `Application.loomConfigJSON`.
-   * `src/` - This folder contains all the .ls files for your project.
-You can live edit them if you run your app with `loom run` and changes will be pushed live to your app.
+   * `src/` - This folder contains all the `.ls` LoomScript files for your project.
+You can edit them live if you run your app with `loom run`, changes will be pushed to your app automatically.
    * `assets/` - All images, sound files, levels, text data, etc. that should be packaged with your app are stored here.
-There will be a basic font and some other starter data here by default.
+There will be a basic Bitmap font and some other starter data here by default.

-You can run `loom new MyProject` to automatically create a new folder containing an empty Loom project.
+You can run `loom new MyProject` to automatically create a new folder containing a default Loom project.

 ## The Application

 Every Loom program subclasses Application or ConsoleApplication (if it is command line only).
-These classes set up and tear down commonly used resources.
-They mark for the VM where execution should begin.
-And they give you a starting point for your application logic: the `run()` method.
+These classes set up and tear down commonly used resources and give you a starting point for your application logic: the `run()` method.

 An empty Loom application looks like this: